Skip to content

 class Foo:

-# โŒ Parameter 'unknown' of 'Foo' depends on an unknown service 'NotManagedByWireup'.
+# โŒ Parameter 'unknown' of 'Foo' depends on an unknown injectable 'NotManagedByWireup'.

 Injected functions will raise errors at module import time rather than when called.